 - 3D mapping and modelling software

-If you do not have a working knowledge of these topics, you should first attend the 3-day practical course ‘Total Station for Construction’ and the 2-day ‘CAD For Site Engineers’ course.
+If you do not have a working knowledge of these topics, you should first attend the 3-day practical course ‘Total Station for Construction’ and a 2-day ‘3D Modelling and Mapping for Site Engineers for Site Engineers’ course.

 Setting Out for Construction is an Approved Training Organisation.

 By the end of the course, delegates will be able to: